makslion/CollegeApp/README.txt

 - 0.3 Fixed Majority of bugs and implemented part of "Admin"
 - 0.4 Implemented all required features.
 Complete working solution.
 - 1.0 RELEASE.
 Fixed all known bugs and optimised.
+- 1.1 Partialy implemented improoved GUI (for login, student and faculty)